Use Supabase with Android Kotlin

 Publishable key

-1import ...23val supabase = createSupabaseClient(4 supabaseUrl = "https://xyzcompany.supabase.co",5 supabaseKey = "your_public_anon_key"6 ) {7 install(Postgrest)8}9...Create a data model for instruments
+1import ...23val supabase = createSupabaseClient(4 supabaseUrl = "https://xyzcompany.supabase.co",5 supabaseKey = "your_publishable_key"6 ) {7 install(Postgrest)8}9...You can also get the Project URL and key from the project's Connect dialog.

 Create a serializable data class to represent the data from the database.